ltonetwork/documentation/04-scenario/index.md

 }
 ```

 You MAY define your own actor types inline.
-For interoperability it's recommended to use a `$schema`.
+For interoperability it's recommended to refer to a `$schema` instead.

 ### assets